Did you know that there are three different types of Shubunkin goldfish, one of which is pretty rare?

 OK, for Planted Tanks?

-There are around 200 different species of goldfish, all of which are thought to be genetically descended from wild Silver Prussian carp that are found extensively in Asia, more specifically in Siberia.
+All 200 goldfish species are descended from a species of wild Prussian carp that’s found across Asia, specifically in Siberia.

 Appearance

-All those colors must be set on a blue base color.
-Blue is a very rare color in goldfish, and the more blue a Shubunkin has, the more valuable it will be.
+That calico coloration must be set on a blue background.
+Since blue is a rare color in goldfish, the more blue the Shubunkin, the more valuable it is.

 American Shubunkin

-Sometimes, this type of Shubunkin is called the Japanese Shubunkin, as it is thought to be the original form of the species.
+This variety of Shubunkin is sometimes called the Japanese Shubunkin since it’s thought to be the original form of the species.

 London Shubunkin

-London Shubunkins are calico colored but they have much more rounded fins and a more slender body shape than the other types.
+London Shubunkins are calico-colored but have rounder fins and more slender bodies than the other variants.

 Bristol Shubunkin